Actindo-AG/Documentation/Channels/Integration/04_ConfigureOrdersReturns.md

 # Configure the orders and returns

+When an order is placed on the marketplace, this order must be imported into *Omni-Channel* in order to further process it in the *Order Management* module.
 To import orders and return to *Omni-Channel*, you can configure an automatic import in a certain time interval.

 ## Configure the order import

 Configure the time interval at which the orders will be automatically downloaded.
-You can confgure a different intervall for each connection.
+You can configure a different interval for each connection.

 #### Prerequisites